Welcome to today's edition of the Rush 24-7 podcast.

 And folks, I'm telling you, I've watched, and the state-run media did not make a big deal out of this.

-The Goldman Sachs thing they didn't.
+The Goldman Sachs thing, they didn't.

-And they're trying to make a big deal out of it.
+Now, the New York Times is livid over this Citibank thing, and they're trying to make a big deal out of it.

-And I Fox News has covered it a little bit today, but it hasn't gotten anywhere near the play you would expect it to get.
+And Fox News has covered it a little bit today, but it hasn't gotten anywhere near the play you would expect it to get.

-And as such, um there could be, and there will be, I'm gonna see to this.
+And as such, there could be, and there will be, I'm going to see to this, outrage among Obama voters for this.

 This is not how they thought this was going to play out.